script-fu/artbox/content/hub/plugins/folder/Toggle-Paintbrush-Eraser.md

 ---
-title: Toggle Eraser
+title: Toggle Paintbrush Eraser
 type: docs
 ---

 ## Introduction

 This plug-in allows the user to toggle between the Paintbrush Tool and the Eraser tool.
-It also doubles the brush size when using the Eraser.
+It also uses the "Eraser" slider value to scale the eraser size.

 ### Plug-in Menu Location